opensafely-core/airlock/docs/explanation/notifications.md

-Notifications are sent at various stags during the release request workflow.
+Notifications are sent at various stages during the release request workflow.
 Notifications may take the form of:

 - Emails to the release request author
 - GitHub issues in the relevant output-checking repo